jfstgermain/s3-formidably-streamed-uploads/README.md

 ## s3-formidably-streamed-uploads
-Wraps knox, knox-mpu and formidable for easy streaming of file uploads directly to S3 without touching the hard drive
+Wraps knox, knox-mpu and formidable for easy streaming of file uploads directly to S3 without touching the hard drive knox-mpu was modified so no temp parts are saved to disk but to an in memory buffer

 **IMPORTANT: Take note that when used as an express middlewear, it needs to be the first in a list of many**